 “Thank you, for everything.
 Every note, every glance, every you.”
 It seems Kousei has understood the full weight of what Kaori brought him.
 It wasn’t her stubbornness or bullying that put him on the stage, but Kaori herself that brought him back to life.

-The emotion flowing through Kousei and the piano isn’t lost on her.
-She’s moved to tears by the performance, and by seeing this part of him return after two years.
+The emotion flowing through Kousei and the piano isn’t lost on Kaori.
+She’s moved to tears by the performance, and by seeing this side of him finally return.

 As Kousei finishes, we get a beautiful visual.
 Alongside Takeshi’s “Torrent” and Emi’s “Winter Wind”, Kousei somehow turns “Wrong Note” into the essence of Spring.